MediaMath/qasino/README.md

     1 rows returned
     $

+###Internal Tables

+Qasino server automatically publishes the following internal tables:
+- qasino_server_info
+- qasino_server_tables
+- qasino_server_connections
+- qasino_server_views

+The following commands are shortcuts to looking at these tables:
+- SHOW info;
+- SHOW tables;
+- SHOW connections;
+- SHOW views;

+The schema for a table can be found with 'DESC <tablename>;' and the definition of a view can be found with 'DESC VIEW <viewname>;'

 ##Publishing

-Currently the only client officially implemented is a CSV file publisher.
+Currently the only publishing client officially implemented is a CSV file publisher.
 The CSV publisher takes an index file with a list of CSV files in it to publish and/or a index list file with a list of index files to process in the same manner.

 ###Index File Format